PeteHaitch/GenomicTuples/README.md

 # Note that if were to mistakenly treat these as genomic ranges, then the set
 # of 'equal' genomic tuples would be incorrect since treating these tuples as
 # ranges ignores the "internal positions" (pos2).
-# The set of overlaps when correctly treated as genomic tupels:
+# The set of overlaps when correctly treated as genomic tuples:
 findOverlaps(x, y, type = "equal")
 #> Hits object with 3 hits and 0 metadata columns:
 #>       queryHits subjectHits